r-dube/solarwinds/docs/_posts/2021-01-04-fireeye-news.md

 * Advocated for mandatory information sharing on discovering unauthorized intrusions to a central government agency and for separating such reporting from breach disclosures (that carry additional investigation and liability concerns)

 #### Mar 4, 2021 [^feye20210304]
-* Announced a new second-stage backdoor - SUNSHUTTLE - found in some organizations compromised by UNC2452
+* Announced a new second-stage backdoor - SUNSHUTTLE - found in some organizations compromised by UNC2452; as per [^krebs20210416], SUNSHUTTLE was first discovered in Aug 2020 (also see [^blog20210110])
-* Linked SUNSHUTTLE to UNC2452, but left room for revaluation
+* Linked SUNSHUTTLE to UNC2452, but left room for re-evaluation

 ### References
 [^feye20201208]: [https://www.fireeye.com/blog/threat-research/2020/12/unauthorized-access-of-fireeye-red-team-tools.html](https://www.fireeye.com/blog/threat-research/2020/12/unauthorized-access-of-fireeye-red-team-tools.html)